Himalayas logo

 5. Mistakes to avoid when writing a Postal Service Mail Processor resume

-Mistake Example: "Handled mail processing duties."
+Mistake Example: "Handled mail and packages during shifts."

 6. FAQs about Postal Service Mail Processor resumes